dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 CLDF is well-documented.
 This document is a very basic intro, for more advanced queries go to <https://github.com/cldf/cldf/#readme> and <https://cldf.clld.org/>.
 We'll link to the CLDF-spec documents throughout this documents as needed.

 ## Expectations of reader
 This document is written for an audience interested in systematic documentation of cross-linguistic data and who have basic familiarity with using columns and rows in tables to represent information.
-There are extra pointers in some places for code using the python package `pandas` or the R package `dplyr`, but it is not necessary to master these programming languages or specific pacalages to make use of this document.
+There are extra pointers in some places for code using the python package `pandas` or the R package `dplyr`, but it is not necessary to master these programming languages or specific packages to make use of this document.

 ## What is NOT in this document
-This document is an overview of the content and structure of CLDF-datsets.
-It does not contain a tutorial for how to create CLDF-datasets.
+This document is an overview of the content and structure of CLDF-datasets.
+It does not contain a tutorial for how to _create_ CLDF-datasets.
 For tutorials on creation of CLDF-datasets and other use cases, see [the CLDF-cookbooks](https://github.com/cldf/cookbook/tree/master?tab=readme-ov-file#readme).

 ## Glossary
 In CLDF, there are some specific terms that are good to know about.

-- **dataset**: top level unit, can contain multiple modules
+- **dataset**: top-level unit, can contain multiple modules
 - **module**: set of CLDF-components linked in a structured way.
 Modules come in different types, for example `WordList` or `Generic` [CLDF-spec: Modules](https://github.com/cldf/cldf/blob/master/modules/README.md)
 - **component**: table which conforms to specific CLDF-rules.
 The component "LanguageTable" is often found in a file called "languages.csv".
 All CLDF components (including their default metadata) are listed at [CLDF-spec: Components](https://github.com/cldf/cldf/tree/master/components).
 Examples include:
     - LanguageTable